-‘Dumbest’ judge Neely seeks WVa Supreme Court seat again
+‘Dumbest’ judge seeks West Virginia Supreme Court seat again

-CHARLESTON, W.Va.
-(AP) — A former West Virginia Supreme Court justice who once joked that he was “America’s laziest and dumbest judge” announced Wednesday that he’ll seek a seat on the court again next year.
+CHARLESTON, W.Va. — A former West Virginia Supreme Court justice who once joked that he was “America’s laziest and dumbest judge” announced Wednesday that he’ll seek a seat on the court again next year.

 Richard Neely was elected to the court at age 31 in 1972.
 He served until stepping down in 1995 to start a law practice in Charleston.